 Purpose and Scope

-The purpose of this document is to provide a framework within the IECEx Equipment Certification Scheme for the procedures to be followed when an ExCB receives an application for certification to the requirements of IEC 60079-33 Explosive atmospheres - Part 33: Equipment Protection by special protection “s”, through to the point of delivery of the certificate and for subsequent surveillance of the manufacturing process.
+The purpose of this document is to provide a framework within the IECEx Equipment Certification Scheme for the procedures to be followed when an ExCB receives an application for just evaluation or for evaluation and certification to the requirements of IEC 60079-33 Explosive atmospheres - Part 33: Equipment Protection by special protection “s”, through to the point of delivery of just a test report or of a test report and certificate, and for subsequent surveillance of the manufacturing process as applicable.

-The Ex “s” Standard IEC 60079-33 was developed by IEC TC 31 in response to a request from industry to enable a degree of innovation in the way that products can be designed, whilst still providing a level of protection equivalent to that obtainable from the established types of protection.
+The Ex “s” Standard, IEC 60079-33, was developed by IEC TC 31 in response to a request from industry to enable a degree of innovation in the way that products can be designed, whilst still providing a level of protection equivalent to that obtainable from the established types of protection.
 This issue was raised within the IECEx Management Committee and support for an International Standard conveyed to IEC TC 31.

-IEC 60079-33 gives the technical requirements to be met by the equipment to be certified and introduces the notion of more than one independent verifier responsible for verification of conformity to the standard.
+IEC 60079-33 gives the technical requirements to be met by the equipment to be just evaluated or evaluated and certified, and introduces the notion of more than one independent verifier responsible for verification of conformity to the standard.
 It also outlines the role of one or more “independent verifiers” in the conformity assessment process.
 The independent verifiers are referenced in IEC 60079-33 as independent verifier (1), independent verifier (2) and independent verifier (3).

 This Operational Document confirms that, for IECEx purposes, an ExCB must identify experts that are classified as independent verifiers in accordance with and as defined by IEC 60079-33, noting that up to three independent verifiers may be required.
 These independent verifiers may be drawn from experts within or outside both the ExCB and their integral or associated ExTL(s).
-ExCBs shall have documented procedures of the process to be followed by those verifiers when operating within the IECEx Equipment Certification Scheme.
+ExCBs shall have documented procedures of the process to be followed by those independent verifiers when operating within the IECEx Equipment Certification Scheme.

 This document should be read in conjunction with OD 009 as it contains details and requirements additional to those in OD 009.